MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 It generates configuration for remote Teams app, and builds package and preview manifest under `build/appPackage` folder.

-You can also preview manifest file by two methods in remote environment
+You can preview manifest file in remote environment by two methods:

-* By using preview option in codelens
+* Use preview option in codelens.
-* By using **Zip Teams metadata package** option
+* Use **Zip Teams metadata package** option.

 The following steps help to preview manifest file by using preview option in codelens: